HomeReviewsFireplaceBest Gas Fireplace Insert (Reviews 2023)

 How Big a Fireplace Do I Need?

 The illustration below from “This Old House” allows you to determine the size of the fireplace you require (In BTUs).
-The formula total will determine the approximate BTU (British Thermal Units) Output required to heat a space.
+The formula total will determine the approximate BTU (British Thermal Units) Output needed to heat a space.

 What Type of Gas fireplace Insert should I Buy?